Thought the year there are a

 For further information

-and refreshments, so do come along, this is open to everyone.
+along, this is sure to

 Singing is good for you.
 It regulates your heartbeat,